-Jane is always traveling for work an the proper precautions to insure he secure.
+Jane is always traveling for work and the proper precautions to ensure he secure.
 She uses the university's VP data she needs for work.
-She also ke applications up to date and her secuand firewall enabled on her person
+She also ke applications up-to-date and her secund firewall enabled on her person

-While on her trips Jane always logs university's VPN connection when school related activities.
-She is also she uses public computers and doe services that require her credentials
+While on her trips, Jane always logarity of the university's VPN connection when accesses or interacts with university also careful when she uses public coavoids services that require her cree passwords while using public compasswords while using public